Asymmetric Encoder-Decoder Based on Time-Frequency Correlation for Speech Separation: Evaluation Results

 \paragraph{Single-channel evaluation} A key distinction from our previous TF-CorrNet, which was designed exclusively for multi-channel input, is that SR-CorrNet naturally extends the correlation-based formulation to the single-channel case by exploiting temporal and spectral correlations in the absence of inter-channel spatial cues.
 This generalization is enabled by the spatio-spectro-temporal correlation framework introduced in Section~II, where the spatial dimension reduces to a scalar when $M=1$, while the temporal and spectral context windows $(\tilde{L}, \tilde{I})$ continue to provide structured input features for filter estimation.
 This finding is also consistent with our prior work on IF-CorrNet~\cite{shin_deep_2026}, where inter-frame correlations alone were shown to be effective for single-channel dereverberation under realistic acoustic conditions, further supporting the generality of correlation-based processing beyond the multi-channel regime.

-Under this single-channel configuration, SR-CorrNet achieves a substantial improvement over all existing single-channel baselines.
-Previous SISO systems such as Conformer and U-Net with SC exhibit considerable degradation as the overlap ratio increases, reflecting the inherent difficulty of monaural separation for real-recorded mixtures.
-In contrast, SR-CorrNet maintains consistently low WERs across all overlap conditions in both utterance-wise and continuous settings, demonstrating the robustness of the proposed correlation-to-filter formulation even without spatial information.
-Notably, the single-channel SR-CorrNet already surpasses or closely matches several seven-channel single-stage systems, including TF-GridNet with MIMO + LOC and TF-CorrNet with MISO configurations.
+Under this single-channel configuration, SR-CorrNet achieved a substantial improvement over all existing single-channel baselines.
+Previous SISO systems such as Conformer and U-Net with SC exhibited considerable degradation as the overlap ratio increases, reflecting the inherent difficulty of monaural separation for real-recorded mixtures.
+In contrast, SR-CorrNet maintained consistently low WERs across all overlap conditions in both utterance-wise and continuous settings, demonstrating the robustness of the proposed correlation-to-filter formulation even without spatial information.
+Notably, the single-channel SR-CorrNet already surpassed or closely matched several seven-channel single-stage systems, including TF-GridNet with MIMO + LOC and TF-CorrNet with MISO configurations.
 This highlights the effectiveness of the SepRe architecture combined with correlation-based filtering, which enables competitive separation quality through a simplified SISO configuration without relying on any external techniques such as beamforming, speaker counting, or localization-based stream merging.

-\paragraph{Seven-channel evaluation} Among single-stage seven-channel methods, conventional approaches often require auxiliary modules-SC for MISO-based systems and localization (LOC) for MIMO-based systems-to stabilize separation behavior during non-overlapping or weakly overlapping segments.
-Among them, TF-CorrNet with MIMO + LOC achieves the best performance in this group, confirming the advantage of correlation-based input representation for multi-channel separation.
+\paragraph{Seven-channel evaluation} Among single-stage seven-channel methods, conventional approaches often require auxiliary modules-SC for MISO-based systems and localization (LOC) for MIMO-based systems to stabilize separation behavior during non-overlapping or weakly overlapping segments.
+Among them, TF-CorrNet with MIMO + LOC achieved the best performance in this group, confirming the advantage of correlation-based input representation for multi-channel separation.

 The second group adopts explicit two-stage processing, where a beamforming stage performs coarse spatial filtering and a subsequent MISO network refines the separated streams.
-This leads to further improvement, particularly in the MIMO--BF--MISO configuration based on TF-CorrNet, which achieves the lowest WER among conventional frameworks.
+This led to further improvement, particularly in the MIMO--BF--MISO configuration based on TF-CorrNet, which achieved the lowest WER among conventional frameworks.
 However, the added beamforming and post-processing stages inevitably increase computational cost and system complexity.